LuxTheFox/RAMCollector/README.md

 # Ram Limiter

 ## Description
-Limits any specified applications ram usages using Garbage Collectors (GC)
+Collects unused ram from applications using Garbage Collectors (GC)

 ## Use
 Frees RAM being used by all specificed applications automatically.